Wind-diesel hybrid power system in Tiksi

 In 3Q 2017, company launched a construction of a wind power plant with a total capacity of 0.9 MW in arctic port Tiksi.

-It is planned that the pilot operation of the wind turbines will start in 2018.
-At this stage, the wind farm will operate in parallel with the existing diesel power plant (DPP).
-It will supply electricity to the village with a population of 4,600 people.
+The pilot operation of the wind turbines started in 2018.
+At this stage, the wind farm operates in parallel with the existing diesel power plant (DPP).
+It supplies electricity to the village with a population of 4,600 people.
 In 2019, a new diesel power plant and a system of power storage will be commissioned.

 Wind turbines key figures: